tonesto7/homebridge-hubitat-tonesto7/README.md

    **NOTE:** Do not select the same device in more that one input.
 If you select a device here, do not select that same device in the other device inputs on the previous page.

    For any other devices you would like to add that weren't added in the previous step, just tap on the input next to an appropriate device group and then select each device you would like to use.
 (The same devices can be selected in any of the Sensor, Switch, Other inputs)
-    * There are several categories here because of the way SmartThings assigns capabilities.
+    * There are several categories here because of the way Hubitat assigns capabilities.
 You might not see your device in one, but might in another.
     * Almost all devices contain the Refresh capability and are under the "Other Devices" group.
     * Some sensors don't have a refresh and are under the "Sensor Devices" group.
     * Some devices, mainly Virtual Switches, only have the Switch Capability and are in the "Switch Devices" group.